 The capacity of biochar and enhanced weathering are small by comparison.
 The reliability of ocean fertilisation to sequester carbon appears low.

 Natural solutions are likely to be cheaper than BECCS, which is estimated to cost $100-400 per tonne of carbon sequestered.
-For comparison, the EU carbon price stood at €5-10 per tonne for most of its existence, although it has latterly risen sharply to €25.
+For comparison, the EU carbon price stood at €5-10 per tonne for most of its existence, although it has recently been as high as €25.
 Currently there are no economic mechanisms designed to pay for negative emissions.

 For the UK

-The UK’s existing target of cutting emissions by 80% by 2050 means that annual emissions will then be at or below 160 MtCO2e.
+The UK’s previous target of cutting emissions by 80% by 2050 means that annual emissions would have to had been at or below 160 MtCO2e.
 The Committee on Climate Change, the statutory advisor, has already calculated that emissions could fall further, to 90% - and that achieving net zero for greenhouse gases would need negative emissions in the order of 100MtCO2 per year.